GetStream/stream-firebase-extensions/chat-auth/README.md

 Your Firebase project must be on the Blaze (pay-as-you-go) plan to install the extension.
 You will only be charged for the resources you use.
 Most Firebase services offer a free tier for low-volume use.
 [Learn more about Firebase billing.](https://firebase.google.com/pricing)

 When installing or reconfiguring this extension, you will be billed a small amount (typically less than $0.10).
 See Cloud Functions under [Firebase Pricing](https://firebase.google.com/pricing) for a detailed explanation.

-**Configuration Parameters:**

-- Cloud Functions location: Where do you want to deploy the functions created for this extension?
-For help selecting a location, refer to the [location selection guide](https://firebase.google.com/docs/functions/locations).

-- API key for the Stream API: What is your Stream API key?

-- API secret for the Stream API: What is your Stream API secret?